archfella/FileExplorerMacOS/README.md

 ## Description

 * Cross-Platform File Explorer app developed using ImGui and OpenGL in C++.
-In the current moment app works only on **macOS**, but will soon be available for both Windows and Linux.
+In the current moment app works only on **macOS**, but will soon be available for both Windows (see README_Windows.md) and Linux.

 ---